Ferdinand Foch: Post-war career and legacy

+In 1923, Foch retired from the French Army, having served a total of 53 years in uniform.
+His career began as the Lebel Model 1886 rifle had just entered service, and ended after Foch had commanded hundreds of thousands of soldiers in World War I.

+On chemistry, he said, "There is no science that is so nearly bound up with the future of our industrial and military forces.
+France will not remain indifferent to this branch of science that she has neglected for so long."

 Foch died on 20 March 1929.
 He was buried in Les Invalides, next to Napoleon and other famous French soldiers and officers.
 Initially he was interred in the crypt of the Saint-Louis Church, or Caveau des Gouverneurs.
 In 1937 his remains were transferred to a monumental tomb sculpted by Paul Landowski, with inspiration from the 15th-century tomb of Philippe Pot, at the center of the Dome Church's northeastern chapel (Chapelle Saint-Ambroise).

 A statue of Foch was set up at the Compiègne Armistice site when the area was converted into a national memorial.
 This statue was the one item left undisturbed by the Germans following their defeat of France in June 1940.
 Following the signing of France's surrender on 21 June, the Germans ravaged the area surrounding the railway car in which both the 1918 and 1940 surrenders had taken place.
 The statue was left standing, to view nothing but a wasteland.
 The Armistice site was restored by German prisoner-of-war labour following the Second World War, with its memorials and monuments either restored or reassembled.

+In the 2022 film All Quiet on the Western Front, Foch is portrayed by Thibault de Montalembert.